argoproj/applicationset/docs/Generators.md

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.

+### Exclude directories

-The generator also supports `exclude` option in order to exclude directories in the repository from being created by the applicationset;
+The generator also supports `exclude` option in order to exclude directories in the repository from being created by the applicationset:

 ```yaml
 apiVersion: argoproj.io/v1alpha1